tpasque/ShoppingCart_tpasque/README.md

 https://shoppingcarttpasque.firebaseapp.com/

-# Directions to download onto your local machine and run locally
+# Deploying on your local environment

 1. Clone the repository on github at https://github.com/tpasque/ShoppingCart_tpasque onto your local machine